flutter/website/src/platform-integration/web/initialization.md

 scenarios, you may have a reason to customize this initialization process, such
 as:

-* Setting a custom Flutter user configuration for your app
+* Setting a custom Flutter configuration for your app
 * Changing the settings for the Flutter service worker
 * Write custom JavaScript code to run at different stages of the startup process